Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Last-Touch Attribution

-In addition to first-touch attribution, Amplitude will capture where a user came from for each of their sessions.
-This is accomplished by setting the following user properties:
+In addition to first-touch attribution, Amplitude captures where a user came from for each of their sessions by setting these user properties:

 - `utm_source`
 - `utm_medium`